global-asp/asp-source/en/0158_hen-and-eagle.md

 the land.
 Eagle had to walk very far to find food.
 She came back very tired.
-“There must be an easier way
+"There must be an easier way
-to travel!” said Eagle.
+to travel!" said Eagle.

 ##
 After a good night's sleep, Hen had a brilliant idea.
 She began collecting the fallen feathers from all their bird friends.
-“Let's sew them together on top of our own feathers,” she said.
+"Let's sew them together on top of our own feathers," she said.
-“Perhaps that will make it easier to travel.”
+"Perhaps that will make it easier to travel."

 ##
 Eagle was the only one in the